Klepac-Ceraj-Lab/Klepac-Ceraj-Lab.github.io/handbook/index.md

 those eager to learn more about science, and students with a desire to engage in a challenging/rewarding experience.
-Undergraduate research is beneficial, but requires a commitment of time, energy, and effort from the student.[^1]
+Undergraduate research is beneficial, but requires a commitment of time, energy, and effort from the student.[^ncstate]

 ***What will I be doing?
 What are the expectations?***